Good Design Award (Museum of Modern Art): History

 The Museum of Modern Art developed a circular Good Design tag, designed by Morton and Millie Goldsholl of Chicago, which manufacturers of products chosen for exhibition could use in advertising and sales.
 Critic Michael Kimmelman of the New York Times called this tag a "version of the Good Housekeeping Seal of Approval", and compared it to efforts of similar institutions like V&A in the UK or Bauhaus in Germany in promoting modernist design.

-Since 1996, the Good Design award selection has been organized by the Chicago Athenaeum.

 MoMA has staged retrospective exhibitions called What Was Good Design (2011) and The Value of Good Design (2019).

 The Japan Institute of Design Promotion also sponsors an annual Good Design Award which is unrelated to the American award.